hjson/hjson/pages/index.md

 Punctuators and whitespace can't be used in an unquoted key or as the first character of a quoteless string.
 In this (rather uncommon) case you need to use quotes.

-The backslash is only used as an escape charater in a quoted string.
+The backslash is only used as an escape character in a quoted string.

 ```
 {